Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Introduction

 Therefore, involving class parameters or signatures in either classification or metric learning is not efficient for large-scale person re-identification training.
 In contrast, we consider that pairwise deep metric learning between samples in mini batches is better suited for this task.
 Accordingly, the batch sampler plays an important role for efficient learning \cite{Hermans2017-Triplet,Ye2020Survey}.
 The well-known PK sampler \cite{schroff2015facenet,Hermans2017-Triplet} is the most popular random sampling method in person re-identification.
 It first randomly selects $P$ classes, and then randomly samples $K$ images per class to construct a mini batch of size $B=P\times K$.
 Since this is performed randomly, the sampled instances within a mini batch are uniformly distributed across the whole dataset (see Fig. \ref{fig:GS} (a)), and might therefore not be informative and efficient for deep metric learning.
 To address this, an online hard example mining method was proposed in \cite{Hermans2017-Triplet}, which improved the learning efficiency to some extent.
 However, the mining is performed online on the already sampled mini batches.
 Therefore, this method is still limited by the fully random PK sampler, because the mini batches obtained by this sampler do not consider the sample relationship information.

 To address this, we propose to shift the hard example mining earlier to the data sampling stage.
 Accordingly, we propose an efficient mini-batch sampling method, called graph sampling (GS), for large-scale deep metric learning.
 The basic idea is to build a nearest neighbor relationship graph for all classes at the beginning of each epoch.
-Then, the mini-batch sampling is performed by randomly selecting a class and its top-k nearest neighboring classes, with the same $K$ instances per class, as shown in Fig. \ref{fig:GS} (b).
+Then, the mini-batch sampling is performed by randomly selecting a class as anchor, and its top-k nearest neighboring classes, with the same $K$ instances per class, as shown in Fig. \ref{fig:GS} (b).
 This way, instances within a sampled mini batch are mostly similar to each other, so as to provide informative and challenging examples for discriminant learning.
 From face recognition loss function studies \cite{wen2016discriminative,liu2017sphereface,Deng-CVPR19-ArcFace}, it is known that focusing on boundary (hard) examples helps improving the discriminant ability of the learned model, and helps resulting in compact representations that generalize well beyond the training data.
 The GS sampler shares a similar idea in focusing on nearest neighboring classes, and thus has a potential of improving the discrimination and generalization ability of the learned model.

-In summary, the contributions of this paper are: \begin{itemize} \item We propose a new mini-batch sampling method, termed GS, and prove that it enables more efficient learning than the well-known PK sampler. \item We improve a very competitive baseline by up to 6.2\% in Rank-1 and 5.3\% in mAP.
-Meanwhile, the training time is significantly reduced by up to $\times5$, e.g. from 12.2 hours to 2.3 hours when training on the large-scale RandPerson dataset with 8,000 identities. \item Together with the baseline, we improve the state of the art in generalizable person re-identification significantly, by up to 24\% in Rank-1 and 13.8\% in mAP. \end{itemize}
+In summary, the contributions of this paper include: (1) We propose a new mini-batch sampling method, termed GS, and prove that it enables more efficient learning than the well-known PK sampler; (2) We improve a very competitive baseline by 6.8\% in Rank-1 with MSMT17 $\rightarrow$ CUHK03-NP, and reduce the training time significantly, from 25.4 hours to 2 hours on RandPerson with 8,000 identities; and (3) Together with the baseline, we improve the state of the art in generalizable person re-identification significantly, by 20.6\% in Rank-1 with Market-1501 $\rightarrow$ MSMT17, and by 25.1\% in Rank-1 with RandPerson $\rightarrow$ MSMT17.